Amalgamated Broadcasting System: Formation

 At a March 10, 1933, press dinner, Wynn reviewed his plans: "My idea is to give the listener more radio and less advertising ballyhoo.
 There is one thing that attracts the average listener to his receiver.
 He wants entertainment.
 The spot on the dial where he finds the most entertainment is the spot where the dial will stand.
 So I want Amalgamated to give the listener a maximum of the best entertainment possible with the least possible advertising talk."
 It was planned to greatly limit commercial messages, in order to "limit the ballyhoo to thirty words—a curtain announcement at the beginning and the end".
 (The restriction of advertising messages to short announcements at the start and close of each program had been the original network radio policy, until NBC and CBS abandoned it as the 1930s progressed.)
 Moreover, "in the broadcasting station the plan for the whole day's schedule should be in the hands of the program manager.
 No prerogatives should be surrendered there to commercial interests."
 Wynn stressed the need for high quality programming, so that: "The listener will know that by tuning in one of our programs at any time from 8 a. m. until 1 a. m. he will be able to hear a fine program."
 He also hoped that, with the country mired in the depths of the Great Depression, his network would provide an additional source of employment for the numerous unemployed actors and other entertainers.

 Despite announcements that the new network would soon start operations, its launch date was repeatedly postponed, creating growing skepticism within the radio industry.
 The work needed to establish a New York City flagship station was particularly complicated.
 An effort was made to combine four small stations — WCDA, WBNX, WMSG and WAWZ — which all shared a common frequency.
 WCDA was able to gain control of most of the frequency's broadcasting hours by buying out WBNX and WMSG, after which WCDA changed its call letters to WBNX.
-But the WAWZ owners were unwilling to sell, which meant ABS's key station was not even a full-time operation.
+WAWZ's owners were unwilling to sell, which meant ABS's key station was not even a full-time operation.